 The following expenses should be deferred:

 - Athletics department payments to students for summer school board, beginning in late May.

 - Expenses in excess of $500 that are directly related to the delivery of summer session classes.

 For example, if a purchase requisition is processed for textbooks or materials to be used by students in a summer institute or course, the fund number should be changed to the deferred fund.
-Direct summer session expenses also include the honoraria paid by the College of Arts & Sciences and the College of Education and Public Service to summer institute instructors.
+Direct summer session expenses also include the honoraria paid by the College of Arts & Sciences and the School of Education to summer institute instructors.

 The administrative costs associated with operating the summer sessions office and recruiting students (e.g., advertising and travel) are indirect to the delivery of class instruction, and not subject to deferral.

 - Deposits for events/speaker fees, where total cost of the event is in excess of $500, and the event is scheduled after June 30.